Getting a Yacht Job - The Recruitment Process

 Online opportunities

 Of course, you will find a huge selection of luxury yacht crew positions advertised online.
-Make sure you register with a specialised super yacht recruitment job-board, such as Yacrew, and upload your Resume so that you can easily apply for all suitable positions advertised there.
-Captains who are looking for crew use these sites to view Resumes of suitable candidates.
+Make sure you register with a specialised super yacht recruitment job-board, such as Yacrew, and upload your CV so that you can easily apply for all suitable positions advertised there.
+Captains who are looking for crew use these sites to view CVs of suitable candidates.

 Attend a job fair